Head to Head Contrast: Aphria (APHA) vs. Its Competitors

 |-$99.48 million

-This is a breakdown of current ratings and price targets for Aphria and its peers, as provided by MarketBeat.com.
+This is a breakdown of current recommendations for Aphria and its competitors, as provided by MarketBeat.

 |Sell Ratings